 While specific details of the Pentagon-Anthropic conflict haven't been fully disclosed, the relationship between defense agencies and AI startups has grown more complex as national security concerns collide with the rapid pace of commercial AI development.
 Anthropic, founded by former OpenAI executives in 2021, has positioned itself as a leader in AI safety research while building Claude, one of the most capable large language models on the market.

 Huang's measured response likely reflects Nvidia's unique position in the AI ecosystem.
-The company's GPUs power virtually every major AI system, from Claude to GPT models to the Pentagon's own AI initiatives.
-That makes both a critical supplier and a neutral party with strong incentives to see all sides maintain productive relationships.
+The company's GPUs power virtually every major AI system, from Anthropic's Claude to OpenAI's GPT models to the Pentagon's own AI initiatives.
+That makes Nvidia both a critical supplier and a neutral party with strong incentives to see all sides maintain productive relationships.